braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 After you've finished building the last of your campaign or Canvas, review its details, [test it]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/testing/), then send it!

 {% alert warning %}
 After a Content Card is launched, it can't be edited.
 It can only be stopped from sending to new users and removed from users' feeds.
+Refer to [Updating sent cards]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/create/#updating-sent-cards) to understand how you can approach this scenario.
 {% endalert %}

 Next, check out [Content Card reporting]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/reporting/) to learn how you can access the results of your Content Card campaigns.